perfanalytics/pose2sim/README.md

 ### How to contribute

 I would happily welcome any proposal for new features, code improvement, and more!\
 If you want to contribute to Pose2Sim, please follow [this guide](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) on how to fork, modify and push code, and submit a pull request.
 I would appreciate it if you provided as much useful information as possible about how you modified the code, and a rationale for why you're making this pull request.
-Please also specify on which operating system and on which python version you have tested the code.
+Please also specify on which operating system and on which Python version you have tested the code.

 - Supervised my PhD: @lreveret (INRIA, Université Grenoble Alpes), and @mdomalai (Université de Poitiers).
 - Provided the Demo data: @aaiaueil from Université Gustave Eiffel.
+- Tested the code and provided feedback: @simonozan
 - Provided a code snippet for Optitrack calibration: @claraaudap (Université Bretagne Sud).
+- Issued MPP2SOS, a (non-free) Blender extension based on Pose2Sim: @carlosedubarreto

 </br>